SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Extension_Modules.md

 The SupportAssistant module is responsible for features allowing Skyline Communications to provide better and faster support.

-### Modelhost
+### ModelHost

-The Modelhost module is responsible for allowing users to retrieve parameter relationship data on DataMiner Agents that are connected to dataminer.services, and have been configured to [offload alarm and change point events to the cloud](xref:Controlling_cloudfeed_data_offloads).
+The ModelHost module is responsible for allowing users to retrieve parameter relationship data on DataMiner Agents that are connected to dataminer.services, and have been configured to [offload alarm and change point events to the cloud](xref:Controlling_cloudfeed_data_offloads).
+However, at this point, the ModelHost module is not yet available.